 Added Sugar- 3g?

 These bars are everywhere in Ireland.
 I can understand why-they taste great and are very high in protein.
 The ingredients are not ideal for anyone with a sensitive stomach or athlete following a low fodmap diet.
 Maltilol is a sugar alcohol which can cause bloating and GI distress if consumed in excess.
 Sugar alcohol are organic compounds derived from real sugar.
 Sugar alcohols do not increase blood sugar as much as regular white sugar.
 We know research is inconsistent when it comes to non nutritive sweetners such as sugar alcohols.
 Some sugar alcohols even have health benefits.
-I also noticed they use palm fat which is actually high in saturated fat.
+I also noticed they use palm fat.

 Conclusion: When it comes to snacking in general its always best to stick to a “plants and protein” approach.
 Vegetables and fruits have a very low calorie density.
 Protein helps keeps us full.
 In my opinion, no one food is ever bad.
 It may help to think about how and why you are using these bars.
 Are they preventing you from snacking on fruit or helping your avoid regular chocolate bars?
 When shopping for foods like these, remember that there is no one “magic food” or snack to help you meet your nutritional goals.
 Most of these snack bars are about 200kcals.
 For 200kcals you could have 1 apple+handful of almonds or 1 banana+ tablespoon nut butter.
 You may even save yourself some money too!